ruboto/ruboto/README.md

 ### Emulators

+You can start an emulator corresponding to the api level of your project with `rake emulator`.
+The emulator will be created for you and will be called after the android version of you rproject, like "Android_4.0.3".

 If you're doing a lot of Android development, you'll probably find yourself typing `emulator -avd name_of_emulator` a lot to open emulators.
 It can be convenient to alias these to shorter commands.

 For example, in your `~/.bashrc`, `~/.zshrc`, or similar file, you might put
-    alias eclair="emulator -avd eclair"
+    alias ics="emulator -avd Android_4.0.3"
-    alias froyo="emulator -avd froyo"
+    alias jellyb="emulator -avd Android_4.1.2"
-If you have an "eclair" emulator that runs Android 2.1 and a "froyo" one that runs Android 2.2.
+If you have an "Android_4.0.3" emulator that runs Android 4..0.1 and a "Android_4.1.2" one that runs Android 4.1.2.

 Alternatives